James4Ever0/notes/AGI that controls computer.md

 ---
 title: AGI that controls computer
 created: '2023-05-04T09:28:11.880Z'
-modified: '2023-05-04T09:53:30.328Z'
+modified: '2023-05-04T09:55:33.932Z'
 ---

 # AGI that controls computer

 ## encoding

-use hfft to transform multipart inputs (special bits, different part of mouse coords (x, y, dx, dy))
+use hfft/rfft to transform multipart inputs (special bits, different part of mouse coords (x, y, dx, dy))

-if you want to use complex number as input, you may need to swap ViT for ComplexConv2D
+if you want to use complex number as RNN input, you may need to swap ViT for ComplexConv2D, but maybe you just need a few.

 ----